ptissen/esp-weatherstation/README.md

 This is just another Weatherstation that is using an ESP32 as a central unit, an e-paper and the OpenWeatherMap Service to try to create the perfect Weatherstation :).

+__Why another ESP WeatherStation ?__

+The interesting projects I came across during my research typically utilize the OneCall API from OpenWeatherMap.
+However, using this API requires an account with credit card information.
+In contrast, for this particular project, no credit card information is necessary.

 Table of Context:

 [[_TOC_]]